 For Pass Alsace holders, the entrance is free!

-If you also wish to visit the former concentration camp of Natzweiller-Struthof, you will receive a discounted ticket for one year, upon presentation of your entrance ticket to the Alsace Moselle Memorial
+If you also wish to visit theformer Natzweiller-Struthof concentration camp, you will receive a discounted ticket for one year, on presentation of your admission ticket to the Alsace Moselle Memorial.

 You will find here the schedule of the Alsace-Moselle Memorial.

 Guided tours are available for groups of 20 or more.